From stylish beachfront boutiques to charming guesthouses, here’s where to stay.

 Dorado Beach, A Ritz-Carlton Reserve

 La Concha is the most popular hotel in the area for gay visitors from all over the world, due to its friendly vibe, proximity to the gay beach (next door) and the self-perpetuating nature of popularity itself — you can always expect to see other gay guests here.
 It is a glamorous four-star luxury hotel located in the heart of Condado — trendy day and night.
-It has a mid-century modern look, the upscale casino, the Perla restaurant — set in a fabulous oceanfront shell-shaped building, multiple swimming pools, and sexy lobby bar.
+It has a mid-century modern look, the upscale casino, the Perla banquet hall — set in a fabulous oceanfront shell-shaped building, multiple swimming pools, and a sexy lobby bar.

-Andalucia Guest House
+Andalucía Guest House

 The Andalucia Guest House in an LGBTQ-owned gem in Ocean Park.
 This cozy inn — decorated with Spanish/Moroccan flare — is surrounded by trendy restaurants and shopping, and just four blocks from the beach.
 The owners are lovely and welcoming and eager to share their favorite San Juan tips.
 This guest house remains one of the city’s best values.

-Coqui Del Mar
+Coquí Del Mar

 This small gay-owned guest house is gay-popular but not exclusively gay.
 All are welcome.
-The units are mostly apartment style with full kitchens, and the property is located in the beachside neighborhood of Ocean Park.
+The units are mostly apartment-style with full kitchens, and the property is located in the beachside neighborhood of Ocean Park.
 Nearby you’ll find a few good gay-popular restaurants that the friendly owner Rob Villacres can recommend.
 He’s also a font of knowledge about the island in general and the gay scene in particular.

 Among the best hotels in San Juan is the Gallery Inn, with its super-cool pool built around a tastefully ruined structure.
 The entire property is a sprawling compound made up of several historic buildings stitched together into a fabulous 23,000-square-foot structure.
 They also have a fabulous kitchen and beachside sister property on a cliff.
 This place simply oozes character.
 Views are incredible and there is a rooftop garden deck with a full panoramic view of the city.